hacs/integration/docs/index.md

 Under the "SETTINGS" tab there is also a reload icon to the left of every custom repository you have added, clicking that will reload info for it.

-On each ElementView (the page with details about the element) there is a reload icon at the top-right corner, clicking that will reload it.
+On each RepositoryView (the page with details about the element) there is a reload icon at the top-right corner, clicking that will reload it.

 ## Logs